HaikuArchives/DOCTranslator/README.md

 * Makefile only works if haiku source was cloned to ~/haiku and the files are located in src/add-ons/translators/doc
 * No settings
 * No postscript output
+* Does not adhere to Haiku coding style

 # The antiword .recipe